 Knowing that Brittney also wanted to avoid having to take prescription medication again, her new colleagues also urged her to try WishGarden's ReBalance tincture, which is formulated to support healthy hormone levels and promote a sense of well-being after birth.

-“I cannot tell you how amazing the ReBalance formula is,” Brittney says.
-“It’s changed so much for me.
+"I cannot tell you how amazing the ReBalance After Birth Hormonal formula is," Brittney says.
+"It's changed so much for me.
 This postpartum journey has been totally different from my last one, and I truly believe that taking ReBalance every day has contributed to that.
 I feel amazing.
-I feel like myself, which is wonderful.”
+I feel like myself, which is wonderful."

 Her only regret?